 Functioning of jatis: The conduct of the members of jatis was managed by the rules and regulations framed by the jati.
 These regulations were enforced by the jati panchayat which was an assembly of elders.
 Jatis were also required to follow the rules of their villages which were governed by chieftains.
 Together, the jatis were only a small unit of a state.

 Large states like those governed by the Cholas, Tughluqs and Mughals encompassed many regions.
-For example; the Delhi Sultan Ghiyasuddin Balban was the ruler of a vast empire that stretched from Bengal in the east to Ghazni in Afghanistan in the west and included all of south India also.
-He was a great conqueror and people of many regions.
-According to a prashashti; in praise of Balban; Gauda, Andhra, Kerala, Karnataka and Maharashtra apparently fled before his armies.
+For example: the Delhi Sultan Ghiyasuddin Balban was the ruler of a vast empire that stretched from Bengal in the east to Ghazni in Afghanistan in the west and included all of south India also.
+According to a prashashti, in praise of Balban, Gauda, Andhra, Kerala, Karnataka and Maharashtra apparently fled before his armies.
 However, this appears to be an exaggeration.

 In 1318, the great poet Amir Khusrau noted that there was a different language in every region of the subcontinent.
 Languages like Lahori, Kashmiri, Sindhi, Dwarsamudri, Awadhi, etc. existed in different regions.
 But the language Sanskrit did not belong to any region.
 It was an old language and a language not known to the common man, it was known only to the Brahamanas.
 Some of the languages that he mentioned exist even today in those specific regions whereas some of the languages have got a different name today.

 Major developments in religious traditions took place in these thousand years i.e. between 700 and 1750.
 The belief people had in the divine was sometimes deeply personal, but more often it was collective in nature.
 This collective belief in religion was influenced by the social and economic organization of local communities.
 Hence, as the social worlds of these groups altered, their beliefs also changed.